 - Norovirus – an umbrella term for a range of similar viruses

-Diarrhoea acquired abroad
+Diarrhoea acquired when travelling

 - Cholera – this is highly dangerous.
 The cholera bacteria will secrete a toxin that draws fluid into the lumen at the rate of up to 1L an hour.
-You can lose up to 24L of fluid in a day!
+Patients can lose up to 24L of fluid in a day!
 Basic treatment involves drinking salt and water.
 A sign of this condition is ‘rice water stool’ where the patients stools are so runny they look like an opaque white liquid.

 - E. coli – tends to be more dangerous than the strains acquired at home